-Learn the production process for Undercover Boss and what it’s like to be on the show with our guest Mike Cotton.
-Cotton is an executive producer for Undercover Boss on CBS.
+Learn the production process for Undercover Boss and what it’s like to be on the show with our guest, Mike Cotton.
+Mike is an executive producer for Undercover Boss on CBS.

 Our episode guest is Mike Cotton, executive producer of Undercover Boss on CBS.
-Cotton has 20 years of experience working in British and American broadcast television specializing in Factual Entertainment.
+Mike has 20 years of experience working in British and American broadcast television specializing in factual entertainment.

 Learn what to expect when you go on Undercover Boss.

 Jason helps companies get their bosses on Undercover Boss.
 Learn what it takes to get your company on Undercover Boss and why your company should consider it.
 Jason is the managing partner of Axia Public Relations.

 Jason Mudd, APR is a trusted adviser and dynamic strategist for some of America’s most admired brands.
 Since 1994, he's worked with American Airlines, Budweiser, Dave & Buster’s, H&R Block, Hilton, HP, Miller Lite, New York Life, Pizza Hut, Southern Comfort, and Verizon.
 He founded Axia Public Relations in July 2002.

 Learn how to get your company’s boss on Undercover Boss.

 Axia Public Relations uses its success with the show to give you the facts

 The boss of a large corporation dons a disguise to get honest feedback from employees about what’s really going on in the company.
 Employees think that cameras are filming because the undercover boss is part of some kind of contest.
 Millions tune in to the hit CBS reality show Undercover Boss.
 Many may wonder, “Do the unsuspecting employees really not know?” and, “Even with the disguise, why don't they recognize the CEO of their organization?”
 It begs the question: How undercover is Undercover Boss?

 Axia Public Relations answers your questions about the Emmy award-winning program